Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 |

-1. As you may already know, according with Windows requirements there are two kinds of users: Administrator and Limited, with different rights.
+1. As you may already know, according to Windows requirements, there are two kinds of users: Administrator and Limited, with different rights.

 2. If you installed the application in the "\Program Files (x86)" or "\Program Files" folders, which is the default (but can be changed by the user